judka-uriel/uriel-book/uriel_en.md

 But despite these zealous demonstrations of devotion to leftist ideas, in the end he himself fell victim to repression from more radical leftists who “canceled” him.
-This demonstrates the cardinal differences between normal people (moderate leftists and right-wing) and leftist radicals with their *cancel culture*.
+This demonstrates the cardinal differences between normal people (moderate left-wing and right-wing) and leftist radicals with their *cancel culture*.
 Those right-wing who disagree with his leftist views nevertheless respect him and support his main line of work in developing and distributing free software, i.e., they separated his sparks from the qlippoth (and he himself